Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 - My landing page clearly and very simply explains to the user why they are here and what is expected of them.
 - My personal bio page immediately follows on from the landing page and it expounds on the initial message.
 Leaving no doubt as to what the point of the website is, or what the user's role is.
 - The only somewhat left of center design choice is the interactive timeline that follows.
-I think it adds a nice amount of flair and creativity, without detracting from usability.
+The aim with the timeline was to add a certain amount of flair and creativity, without detracting from usability.
 I spent a good deal of time ensuring that the timeline was user-friendly and accessible to keyboard users as well.
  - To ensure good UX I also added instructions to the user explaining exactly how to interact with the timeline.
 These instructions change depending on device and screen size.
  - I've sprinkled Font Awesome icons liberally throughout the site to encourage metaphorical thinking and to further reassure the user and reinforce the information on display.